 Hotel Martis Palace

 The 4-star luxury Hotel Martis Palace is located in the center of Rome city.
 All rooms are well decorated and furnished.
-There is one rooftop terrace and also offers all standard facilities during your stay here.
+There is one rooftop terrace and also offers all the standard facilities during your stay here.
 Piazza Navona is just walking distance from the hotel.
 Termini train station is 3 km away from Hotel Martis Palace.

 Are you on Pinterest?
 Pin these for later read!